clambin/mediamon/README.md

 ## Installation

-A Docker image is available on [docker](https://hub.docker.com/r/clambin/github.com/clambin/mediamon).
-Images are available for amd64 & arm32v7.
+Binaries are available on the [release](https://github.com/clambin/mediamon/releases) page.
+Docker images are available on [docker hub](https://hub.docker.com/r/clambin/mediamon).

-Alternatively, you can clone the repository from [github](https://github.com/clambin/mediamon) and build from source:
+Alternatively, you can clone the repository and build from source:

 ```
 git clone https://github.com/clambin/mediamon.git